 What to expect:

-- No internet/Wifi at all college locations.
+- Internet/Wifi has been restored at most college locations.

 - No network access at all college locations (Banner, Argos, etc.).